South Dakota Recording Laws: Consent Rules and Penalties

 Expectation of Privacy

-The law specifically protects “any oral communication uttered by a person exhibiting an expectation that such communication is not subject to interception.”
+South Dakota law specifically protects oral communications where a person exhibits an expectation that the communication is not subject to interception.
 This means:

-- Private conversations in private locations are protected
+- Private conversations in private locations receive the strongest protection

-- Context matters in determining whether privacy was expected
+- Context matters when courts assess whether a privacy expectation was reasonable

 When Is It Illegal?

-- Using hidden cameras or drones to record someone with a privacy expectation
+- You use hidden cameras or drones to record someone who has a privacy expectation

 What About Recording in Your Own Home?